endolith/Keith_Edmonds_vote_sim/README.md

 This code will simulate scoring on candidates and apply electoral systems to evaluate winners winner sets produced by each method.
 The sequential systems are modular in the sense that each is composed of a selection and a reweigting method.

-There are three selection methods: 'Utilitarian','Hare_Voters' and 'Hare_Ballots' .
+There are three selection methods: 'Utilitarian','STAR' and 'Hare_Ballots' .
 These choose winners from all candidates based on the voters scores.

 There are four Reweight methods: 'Jefferson', 'Webster', 'Unitary' and 'Allocate'.